LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 If an ***user*** need multiple managers, or if a *manager* need other managers, we can make a Manager Manager.
 I usually just call it Game Manager, which sound less ridiculous.

-By ordering these `Init` functions, we can specify the exact order we want our classes to be initialized.
-If you find it difficult to order these functions, that a clear sign that you have circular dependency, and need some re-architecturing.
-This is different from if you're using Singleton, which will just result in a bunch of `NullReferenceException`.
+By ordering these `Init` function calls, we can specify the exact order we want our classes to be initialized.
+If you find it difficult to order these call, that a sign you might have circular dependency, and need some re-architecturing.
+This is different from if you're using Singleton, which will just result in a bunch of `NullReferenceException`, or worse, wrong value without any error.

-Oh, and in case you're wondering, what those complex frameworks do basically is to call these Init() methods for you.
+Oh, and in case you're wondering, what those complex frameworks do, basically, is to call these Init() methods for you.
 You'll know when you need them.

 ### Selectables Manager
 With that out of the way, lets implement the only manager we need for this project.